bcgov/smk/docs/configuration/viewer.md

 If this property is set to the id of a tool, then this tool will be active when the map is finished initialization.

+## MinZoom Property
+`"minZoom": Number`

+The map's minimum zoom level.
+Set a value to override the default value of 1.

+## MaxZoom Property
+`"maxZoom": String`

+The map's maximum zoom level.
+Set a value to override the default value of 22.

 ## Location Property
 `"location": String`